James Murray, Lord Philiphaugh: Arrest, testimony and restored fortunes

 In September 1684, Murray was arrested and imprisoned following the discovery of the Rye House Plot, a secret conspiracy to assassinate the Stuart King Charles II and his brother (and heir apparent) James, Duke of York.
 In 6 September of that year, Murray was brought before the Privy Council and confessed to his involvement in the plot upon being threatened with the boot, a form of torture.
 Murray was soon released in 1 October on a 1,000 pound bail and granted a royal pardon by King Charles II on the condition that he testify against his accomplices.

 Murray proceeded to testify against a wide range of accomplices, many of whom had already fled Scotland for other regions of Europe and were tried in absentia by the Scottish government.
 Testimony supplied by Murray was used in the trials of notables such as Walter Scott, 1st Earl of Tarras, Sir Patrick Hume and Baillie of Jerviswood (with Murray's testimony leading to Baillie's execution on 24 December 1684).
 As a contemporary observer noted a few years after the event, Murray "had a chief hand in ruining many families" during this period via his testimony.

 In spite of distaste in Scotland towards Murray due to his testimony, after the Glorious Revolution of 1688, which saw William of Orange overthrow the House of Stuart and assume control over the English throne, his fortunes began to recover.
-Murray was appointed as a ordinary lord of session on 1 November 1689 and granted the formal title "Lord Philiphaugh".
+Murray was appointed as an ordinary lord of session on 1 November 1689 and granted the formal title "Lord Philiphaugh".
 During this period, Murray started serving as a personal advisor to James Douglas, 2nd Duke of Queensberry.
 In May 1696, Murray was appointed as a member of the Scottish Privy Council and a lord of the exchequer.

 In 1698, the Duke of Queensberry unsuccessfully attempted to appoint Murray to the position of Lord Justice Clerk, but political disputes between Queensberry and the Duke of Argyll "made consensus over appointments quite impossible."
 Three years later, the Earl of Selkirk was due to be replaced from his position as Lord Clerk Register, and Queensberry nominated Murray to succeed him, which was countered by Adam Cockburn's nomination.
 However, after Queen Anne succeeded to the throne in 1702, Murray was appointed to the position in November of that year.

 During this period, Murray continued to serve as an effective political advisor.
 In 1700, Murray encouraged Queensberry to grant several concessions to the Parliament of Scotland over the disastrous failure of the Darien scheme, which had bankrupted much of the Scottish aristocracy and caused widespread discontent and anger.
-While serving as Lord Clerk Register, the Act anent Peace and War 1703 and the Act of Security 1704, both of which were responses to the English Act of Settlement 1701, proved to be political setbacks for both Murray and Queensberry.
+While serving as Lord Clerk Register, the Peace and War Act 1703 (c.
+6) (S)) and the Act of Security 1704 (c.3 (S)), both of which were responses to the English Act of Settlement 1701, proved to be political setbacks for both Murray and Queensberry.